 I know this is a hard sell, but the same is true for road bikes.
 On paved roads, dropping the saddle will let you move around on the bike, corner, and descend like a MotoGP rider.
 Not only does that sound immensely fun (which is the most important thing), but the lower center of gravity gives you more traction to attack corners and room to absorb road hazards like bumps, potholes, and debris.

-After all, teams can easily build 6.8 kg bikes (the UCI weight limit) with a dropper.
-New, ultralight bikes like the Specialized Aethos can easily be built into the 14 pound range with off-the-shelf components.
-Teams with underweight bikes have to add weights to the frame.
+Weight penalty?
+No worries.
+With ultralight frames like the Specialized Aethos, riders can run droppers without running afoul of the UCI's minimum bike weight rule (6.8kg, if you're wondering).
+Heck, some teams with underweight bikes have to add weights to the frame.
 Why not add a component that's actually useful?
 Riders being equal, I would bet my house that a dropper-equipped bike will always out-descend a bike with a rigid post.

 Maybe you’re not a dropper believer yet.
 I think I know why: